AhmedEssam29/MNIST_cGAN/README.md

 # MNIST_cGAN
-# GAN for Generating Architectural Drawings
+# GAN for Generating Numbers using MNIST

-This project leverages Generative Adversarial Networks (GANs) to generate precise architectural drawings, ensuring compliance with the Saudi Building Code.
-The model can be trained on various architectural styles or building types to streamline the design process for homeowners and real estate developers.
+This project leverages Generative Adversarial Networks (GANs) to generate precise Numbers.
 ## Table of Contents

 - [Installation](#installation)